alexsanyum/AS_Thesis_AMPSpiderSilk/README.md

 Next grahp describes the desing and used pipeline
 ![](/pipeline.png)

+## 1. Expressed Sequence Tag (EST) data
+ESt data used in this thesis were collect from NCBI database.
+We focus on nucleotic sequences of spiders species that were obtained from at least one spider silk gland.
+We use next key words: spider, silk gland, mRNA, cDNA in EST-NCBI database.
+We found entries for next species:
+* *Latrodectus hesperus*
+* *Leucauge venusta*
+* *Nephila antipodiana*
+* *Parasteatoda tepidariorum*
+* *Steatoga grossa*
 ## EST Data
 To slect data, we focus on samples than contain at least one silk gland in tissue sample.
 All EST data are in EST-data directory.
 Five spider species data were collected from NCBI-EST database in FASTA format. feature_info file contain information about biosample id, spider species, used vector, insertion region, primers and tissue type.
 ## EST Data pre-traetment